Waking Up With Dry Eyes

 Protruding or bulging eyes are a common symptom of Graves’ disease, a form of hyperthyroidism.
 This can interfere with your ability to close your eyes while sleeping.

 Certain medications, whether prescription or over-the-counter, may cause dry eyes while you sleep.
 These include:

 - Skin Medications

 - Antipsychotic Medications

-If you are taking any of the medications listed above and are experiencing dry eye symptoms, speak with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton to see whether there are alternative treatments less likely to cause dry eye.
+If you are taking any of the medications listed above and are experiencing dry eye symptoms, speak with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham to see whether there are alternative treatments less likely to cause dry eye.

 In the majority of cases, medication-related dry eye symptoms will resolve once the medication is discontinued.
 However, it may take several weeks or months for symptoms to completely disappear.

 Depending on the cause, morning dry eye can be treated with sleeping masks, lubricating eye drops, eyelid weights, and ointment applied right before bed.
 Using a humidifier will ensure that you sleep in a moisture-rich environment that is less likely to dry out your eyes.
 In those with severe cases of nocturnal lagophthalmos, eyelid surgery may be necessary.